-If this mini-snapshot was typical of her family dynamic, it was hard to fathom this little girl ever feeling anything other than resentment towards her baby sister.
+If this mini-snapshot was typical of her family dynamic, it was hard to fathom this little girl not feeling resentment towards her baby sister.

 The arrival of a new baby is often the most traumatic event in a young child’s life, and if this transition isn’t handled with sensitivity and empathy, some children will never totally regain their footing.
 At stake are our child’s healthy relationships with parents and siblings, as well as her sense of security and self-worth.

 Here are some key points to keep in mind during this difficult adjustment:

 A new baby causes a major shift in the family dynamics.
 No matter how much the older child may have wished for a baby brother or sister, the reality of this shift in the parents’ attention and affection is felt as a loss.
 Children often feel grief, sadness and sometimes anger or guilt, but mostly they are fearful of losing their parents’ love.
 Overwhelmed by this tumultuous blend of emotions, which are nearly impossible for children to understand (much less articulate), they act out their pain through irritating behaviors that are sometimes aggressive.
 Mood swings can be extreme.

 Parents might be shocked to discover an unpleasant side to their child they hadn’t known existed, especially if they expected her to be a loving, adoring and helpful big sister during this adjustment.
 These behaviors are bound to push parents’ buttons, yet since the child is experiencing an emotional crisis she needs the assurance of her parents’ love and empathy more than ever.

 2. Encourage children to express feelings